Family of U.S. Citizens

 |Type of Relative for Whom You May Petition||Immigration Benefit||Guidance||Related Forms|

-|Green Card (Permanent Residence)||How Do I Help My Relative Become a Permanent Resident?
+|Green Card (permanent residence)||How Do I Help My Relative Become a Permanent Resident?
 (Guide for U.S. Citizens)|

-|Fiancé(e) Visa||How Do I Help My Fiance(é) Become a Permanent Resident?|
+|Fiancé(e) visa||How Do I Help My Fiance(é) Become a Permanent Resident?|

 Application Process: Green Card (Permanent Residence)

-Which Relatives May I petition for?
+Which Relatives May I Petition For?

 |Immediate Relatives||Other Family Members|

-For immediate relatives of U.S. citizens, visas are always available, which means that your family member does not need to wait in line for a visa.
+Visas are always available for immediate relatives of U.S. citizens.
+This means your family member does not need to wait in line for a visa.
 Immediate relatives who are in the United States can file Form I-485, Application to Register Permanent Residence or Adjust Status at the same time as Form I-130.
-For more information on how your relative can apply to adjust status (i.e. get a green card) while he or she is in the United States, see the "How Do I Help My Relative Become a Permanent Resident?" guide.
+For more information on how your relative can apply to adjust status (get a Green Card) while they are in the United States, see the How Do I Help My Relative Become a Permanent Resident? guide.

 Preference categories apply to family members who are not immediate relatives.
-The visas alloted for these categories are subject to annual numerical limits.
+The visas allotted for these categories are subject to annual numerical limits.
 A visa becomes available to a preference category based on the priority date (the date the Form I-130 was filed).
 Preference categories are grouped as follows:

-For current wait times, see the “USCIS Processing Time Information” page on this website and the “Visa Bulletin” page on the U.S. Department of State website.
-For more information on priority dates, see the “Visa Availability and Priority Dates” page.
+For current wait times, see the USCIS Processing Time Information page on this website and the Visa Bulletin page on the U.S. Department of State website.
+For more information on priority dates, see the Visa Availability and Priority Dates page.

 What Happens Next?

 - If your relative is outside the United States, your petition will be sent to the National Visa Center (NVC).
 The NVC will forward your petition to the appropriate U.S. consulate when a visa becomes available and your relative will be notified about how to proceed.
-This process is referred to as “Consular Processing.”
+This process is referred to as “consular processing.”

-- Your family member’s preference category will determine how long he or she will have to wait for an immigrant visa number.
-Once you have filed a petition, you can check its progress the “My Case Status” page.
-For visa availability information, see the “Visa Bulletin” page on the U.S. Department of State website.
+- Your family member’s preference category will determine how long they will have to wait for an immigrant visa number.
+Once you have filed a petition, you can check its progress the My Case Status page.
+For visa availability information, see the Visa Bulletin page on the U.S. Department of State website.

-For more information on becoming a green card holder, see the “Adjustment of Status” (for processing within the United States) and “Consular Processing” (for processing overseas) pages.
-For more information on green cards, see the “Green Card” section.
+For more information on becoming a Green Card holder, see the Adjustment of Status for processing within the United States and Consular Processing page for processing overseas.
+For more information on Green Cards, see the Green Card section.

 NOTE: A visa petition (Form I-130 or Form I-129F) is only used to demonstrate a qualifying relationship.
 An approved petition DOES NOT grant any benefit, it simply creates a place in line for visa processing.